TheBalikis/Dataco-supply-chain-sql-analysis/README.md

 * Currency formatting using `FORMAT()`

 The complete SQL scripts are included in the repository so that the analysis can be reviewed and reproduced.

+--

+## Key Findings

+The analysis identified several patterns across customer spending, revenue performance, profitability and delivery operations.

+### Customer Performance

+* **Mary Smith (CustomerID 791)** ranked first among the top 10 customers by revenue, generating **$9,436.61**.
+* Revenue across the top 10 customers was relatively evenly distributed, ranging from **$9,436.61 to $7,869.02**, with no major gap between the highest-ranking customers.
+* **8,983 of 20,652 purchasing customers (43.5%)** spent above the average customer spend of **$1,600.54**.

+### Revenue and Profitability

+* Revenue and profitability varied across departments, categories and products, highlighting differences between sales performance and actual profit contribution.
+* The analysis showed the importance of considering **profit and profit margin alongside revenue** when evaluating product and category performance.

+### Shipping and Delivery

+* **First Class recorded a 95.27% late-delivery rate**, making it a notable area for further operational investigation.
+* Delivery performance varied across shipping-related segments, indicating that shipping outcomes should be assessed alongside other factors such as destination and scheduled delivery requirements rather than by shipping mode alone.

+### Revenue Trends

+* Monthly revenue was analysed alongside cumulative revenue to show how overall revenue developed throughout the period.
+* The cumulative revenue analysis provided a clearer view of long-term growth, while month-to-month analysis highlighted changes that could be hidden by the cumulative total.

+Overall, the findings show that the dataset contains meaningful differences across customers, products, profitability and delivery performance, while also highlighting areas where further analysis would be required before making causal conclusions.

+--

+## Business Insights

+The analysis identified several findings relevant to revenue performance, customer value, profitability and operational efficiency.
+Rather than simply reporting the results, the findings were considered in terms of what they could mean for business decision-making.

+### 1. Revenue Concentration

+Revenue performance was not evenly distributed across departments, regions and customers. **Fan Shop** generated the highest departmental revenue, while **Western Europe** was the strongest region by revenue.

+This indicates that some areas of the business contribute more substantially to overall sales than others.
+Understanding the factors behind this performance could help management identify practices, products or market conditions that may be relevant to weaker-performing areas.

+However, the results show differences in revenue contribution rather than proving that revenue is highly concentrated.
+A more detailed concentration analysis would be required to determine how much of total company revenue is generated by the highest-performing entities.

+### 2. Customer Dependency and Retention Strategy

+The top-spending customers showed a relatively balanced revenue contribution, with no single customer standing significantly above the others.
+This suggests that, within the top 10 customers, the business is not heavily dependent on one high-value customer.

+The wider customer analysis also found that **8,983 of 20,652 purchasing customers (43.5%)** spent above the average customer spend of **$1,600.54**.
+This indicates that above-average spending is not limited to a small group of customers.

+From a management perspective, this supports a broader customer retention and value-building approach rather than focusing exclusively on a small VIP segment.
+However, the top-10 analysis alone is not enough to establish overall customer concentration.
+Comparing the combined revenue of the top 1%, 5% or 10% of customers with total company revenue would provide a stronger measure of customer dependency and potential revenue risk.

+### 3. Profitability Does Not Always Follow Revenue

+The profitability analysis showed that **Fishing** generated the highest profit among the categories analysed.

+This highlights why revenue should not be used as the only measure of business performance.
+A product or category can generate substantial sales without necessarily producing the highest profit.
+Management should therefore consider revenue alongside **profit, profit margin and average order value** when evaluating product and category performance.

+### 4. First Class Delivery Performance Requires Attention

+**First Class recorded a 95.27% late-delivery rate**, making it the most significant delivery-performance concern identified in the analysis.

+The result does not by itself explain why deliveries were late or establish that shipping mode was the cause.
+However, it provides a clear area for further investigation.
+Management could examine factors such as shipping schedules, destinations, order volumes and fulfilment processes to determine what may be contributing to the high rate.

+### 5. Revenue Growth Was Positive but Not Consistent

+Cumulative revenue increased over the period analysed, indicating overall growth across the dataset.
+However, the monthly analysis showed that revenue could increase or decrease from one month to the next.

+Overall growth should therefore not be interpreted as consistent month-to-month performance.
+Monitoring monthly changes alongside cumulative revenue would help management identify periods of weaker performance and investigate the factors behind those changes.

+### Overall Business Insight

+The analysis identifies strong revenue-generating areas alongside opportunities to improve operational performance and better understand the factors influencing profitability and customer value.

+The most important areas for further attention are **customer retention and value development, product profitability, revenue concentration and delivery performance**, particularly the unusually high late-delivery rate associated with First Class shipments.

+--

+## Conclusion

+This project analysed the DataCo Supply Chain dataset using SQL Server, beginning with the preparation and restructuring of the raw dataset into a relational database and progressing through data validation, business analysis and advanced SQL analysis.

+The analysis identified differences in revenue performance across customers, departments and regions, alongside important findings relating to profitability and delivery performance.
+The advanced SQL analysis provided further insight into customer revenue rankings, cumulative revenue growth, above-average customer spending and month-to-month revenue movement.

+One of the most significant operational findings was the **95.27% late-delivery rate recorded for First Class shipments**.
+While this is a notable finding, the analysis is descriptive and does not establish that shipping mode itself causes delivery delays.
+Further statistical analysis would be required to determine which factors are associated with late delivery and whether the observed differences remain significant after accounting for other variables.

+The customer analysis also showed that revenue among the highest-spending customers was relatively evenly distributed, while **43.5% of purchasing customers spent above the average customer spend of $1,600.54**.
+These findings suggest that customer value extends across a broad portion of the customer base rather than being limited to a small group of standout accounts.
+However, a more detailed customer concentration analysis would be required to determine the proportion of total company revenue generated by the highest-value customers.

+Overall, the project demonstrates how SQL can be used to move from a large and unstructured dataset to a relational database and then translate that data into business-focused analysis.
+The results provide a foundation for further investigation into customer concentration, profitability drivers and delivery performance, while ensuring that business decisions are based on evidence rather than assumptions.

+--

+## Recommendations

+### 1. Review First Class Delivery Performance

+First Class recorded a **95.27% late-delivery rate** in the dataset.
+This is a strong descriptive finding, but the analysis does not establish whether shipping mode itself is responsible for the delays.

+Management should investigate delivery performance across shipping modes while considering factors such as destination, scheduled shipping days, order volume and order characteristics.
+This would help determine whether the high late-delivery rate is associated with the shipping mode itself or with other operational factors.

+### 2. Monitor Customer Value and Concentration

+The top 10 customers showed relatively similar revenue levels, with no single customer generating substantially more revenue than the others.
+In addition, **43.5% of purchasing customers spent above the average customer spend of $1,600.54**.

+Rather than focusing only on individual high-value customers, management should monitor customer value across the wider customer base.
+Comparing the revenue contribution of the top 1%, 5% and 10% of customers against total company revenue would also provide a clearer measure of customer concentration and potential revenue risk.

+### 3. Investigate the Drivers of Regional and Departmental Performance

+**Western Europe** generated the highest regional revenue, while **Fan Shop** was the strongest department by revenue.
+These results identify strong-performing areas, but the analysis does not establish why they are performing better than other regions or departments.

+Management should compare order volume, product mix, customer demand and purchasing patterns across regions and departments.
+This would help determine whether the observed differences are driven by sustained demand, product composition or a smaller number of high-value transactions.

+### 4. Establish Regular Revenue Performance Monitoring

+The analysis showed overall cumulative revenue growth alongside month-to-month fluctuations.
+Monitoring cumulative revenue alone could therefore hide periods of weaker performance.

+A regular monthly performance review should track revenue, month-on-month growth and significant changes against previous periods.
+Where a material decline occurs, management can investigate the underlying product, regional or customer-level drivers and respond accordingly.

+--

+## Tools Used

+* **Microsoft SQL Server** — Database creation, table design, relationships, data validation and SQL analysis.
+* **SQL Server Management Studio (SSMS)** — Writing, executing and testing SQL queries and managing the database.
+* **Microsoft Excel** — Initial inspection and preparation of the raw dataset before importing it into SQL Server.